 Brent Turney Inc. has an established reputation for completing appraisals with the highest of ethics.
 To learn more Contact us

-There are some scenarios in which appraisers will have fiduciary responsibilities to third parties, including homeowners, sellers and buyers, or others.
-Those third parties normally are spelled out in scope of the appraisal assignment itself.
-An appraiser's fiduciary role is restricted to those third parties who the appraiser knows, based on the scope of work or other written parameters of the assignment.
+Appraisers will sometimes be required to consider the interests of third parties, including homeowners, both sellers and buyers, or others.
+Generally the third parties are specifically defined in the appraisal report.
+An appraiser's fiduciary roll is limited to those third parties who the appraiser knows, based on the scope of work or other things in the framework of the assignment.

-There are also ethical rules that have nothing to do with whom we share information.
-For example, appraisers must be able to produce their work files for at least five years - something else Brent Turney Inc. makes a part of their standard routine.
+There are also ethical standards that have nothing to do with whom we share information.
+For example, appraisers must keep their work files for at least five years - something else Brent Turney Inc. takes very seriously.

-Finally, the Uniform Standards of Professional Appraisal Practice (or simply "USPAP") clearly defines a violation in ethics as accepting of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)", "a direction in assignment results that favors the cause of the client", or "the amount of a value opinion" as well as other situations.
-We follow these rules to the letter which means you can rest easy knowing we are doing everything we can to provide an unbiased determination of the home or property value.
+The Uniform Standards of Professional Appraisal Practice (USPAP) also states a violation in ethics as accepting of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," in addition to other situations We diligently follow these rules to the letter which means you can be at ease knowing we are going above and beyond to provide an unbiased determination of the home or property value.